Open-TutorAi/open-tutor-ai-docs/blog/2024-05-28-first-blog-post.md

 ![Sequence Diagram](../static/img/Sequence.png)

-## 🎓 Open TutorAI: More Than Just a Chat Interface
+Open TutorAI: More Than Just a Chat Interface.
 It’s a **fully-featured educational ecosystem** built to grow with your learning goals.

-## 🔌 API Compatibility with OpenAI & Ollama
+### API Compatibility with OpenAI & Ollama

 Out-of-the-box support for OpenAI-compatible APIs — connect to: